lnug/website/src/events/2023-04-lnug-blast-from-the-past.md

         twitter: "allenheltondev"
         github: "allenheltondev"
         avatar: https://pbs.twimg.com/profile_images/1323714999479635970/s141v1hV_400x400.jpg
-  - title: "Fastify - a fast web framework with batteries attached and amazing TypeScript suppor"
+  - title: "Fastify - a fast web framework with batteries attached and amazing TypeScript support"
     description: |
         There are more web frameworks for Node.js than Express.
 [Fastify](https://www.fastify.io/) is a great alternative to Express.
 It's blazingly fast.
 It's got a lot of features out of the box that require don't require installing additional package unlike other frameworks.
 And it's got an amazing TypeScript support.